-Between September 29 and October 8, 2021, VHB conducted a series of eight interviews with approximately 30 individuals representing a number of local and regional organizations.
-These stakeholders either live, work, or worship in Hanover, own a business or property in Hanover, or partner with the Town to advance solutions on issues such as housing, economic development, transportation, and conservation.
-Summarized below are the feedback received during these interviews, organized by the interview questions.
-These questions were designed to identify and contextualize the town's prevalent challenges and opportunities.
+The following summarizes the outcomes from early stakeholder interviews (eight in total) conducted between September 29 and October 8, 2021, to inform the Hanover Sustainability Master Plan.
+Interviews were attended by approximately 30 individuals and organizations either living, working, or worshipping in Hanover, New Hampshire, owning a business or property in Hanover, or partnering with the Town of Hanover to advance solutions on issues such as housing, economic development, transportation, and conservation.

+The summary notes below are organized by the interview questions posed to the stakeholders, which were designed to identify and contextualize the town's prevalent challenges and opportunities.
+To provide comment on these notes, please visit: Get Involved | Hanover Sustainability Master Plan (hanovernhmasterplan.com).

-Question #1: Assuming no constraints, what is your greatest wish or vision for Hanover?
+Assuming no constraints, what is your greatest wish or vision for Hanover?

-- More inviting walking/biking infrastructure and improved public transit all within and connecting to the urban compact of the town (i.e., the downtown).
+- More inviting walking/biking infrastructure, and improved public transit all within and connecting to the urban compact of the town (i.e., downtown).
 Pedestrian infrastructure (e.g., pedestrian bridge) provides a bigger "bang for the buck." - Need to improve walkability/bikeability within Etna and Hanover Center.
 Reclaim the village feel in these areas. - Consider life cycle costs and return on investment when weighing alternatives for capital projects.
-Respond to issues of accessibility and equity in infrastructure. - Continue to invest in trails and related infrastructure with emphasis on connectivity. - Properly manage resident/employee influx with respect to transportation and circulation. - Create a vibrant and diverse downtown and attractive connecting corridors - avoid establishing new commercial centers. - Ensure it is feasible to open and keep open small businesses downtown. - Promote vitality through a focus on factors that enable a place to live/work/play. - Make sure downtown is walkable and pedestrian friendly.
-Stress connectivity with surrounding areas. - Ensure resilience in downtown's economic vibrancy through a diversity of businesses. - Keep pushing development particularly housing development - within/near the downtown to preserve the town's natural areas.

-- Look at the success of creating on-street dining during COVID.
-Make outdoor dining permanent. - Need to make sure the offerings of the downtown are meeting demographic needs/expectations. - Promote more opportunities for social gathering. - Avoid trends toward office space, banks, and other nonretail, dining, and entertainment uses.
+Respond to issues of accessibility and equity in infrastructure. - Continue to invest in trails and related infrastructure with emphasis on connectivity. - Properly manage resident/employee influx with respect to transportation and circulation. - Create a vibrant and diverse downtown and attractive connecting corridors avoid establishing new commercial centers. - o Ensure it is feasible to open and keep open small businesses in the downtown. - o Promote vitality through a focus on factors that enable a place to live/work/play. - o Make sure downtown is walkable and pedestrian friendly.
+Stress connectivity with surrounding areas. - o Ensure resilience in downtown's economic vibrancy through a diversity of businesses. - Keep pushing development particularly housing development within/near the downtown to preserve the town's natural areas. - Look at the success of creating on-street dining during COVID.
+Make outdoor dining permanent. - Need to make sure the offerings of the downtown are meeting demographic needs/expectations. - o Promote more opportunities for social gathering. - o Avoid trends toward office space, banks, and other non-retail, dining, and entertainment uses.
 Look at Littleton, NH and Brattleboro, VT for examples of locally driven economies. - Need to change the parameters of downtown and effectively use the space available.
 Limited space and high property values results in high rents. - Need to experiment.
-Deploy pilots enable moves from Class C to Class A space. - Address the connecting corridors, which are currently aesthetically unpleasing with buildings that are not well maintained. - Expanded transit bus routes and frequency/expanded hours.
-More on-demand services and micro-transit services will be needed. - Advance Transit provides no-fare services. - Need to address Wheelock Street.
-It divides the campus from downtown - should make it people-centric. - Ensure that the town is resilient to a changing climate. - Raise awareness that people in Hanover live in a college town and vice versa - use this awareness to build town/gown bridges. - Increased economic growth and broad prosperity mutual flourishing between social and natural resources. - Achievement of the town's climate action goals by 2030.
+Deploy pilots enable moves from Class C to Class A space.